 Embed Delegated Authority into your application to enable individuals and organisations to delegate management of their digital identities (or family’s digital identities) to others to act on their behalf when using online services.

-What Industry experts say about Ubisecure
+What experts are saying about Ubisecure

 The Ubisecure Identity Platform is delivered as a single integrated IAM suite that provides both Web Access Management and Identity Federation capabilities with a fully integrated database and application server.